10 Habits of Highly Efficient Social Media Power Users

 Having a blog means remaining your own master.

-As a blogger you can use social media to drive traffic to your blog or not, but at least nobody can take away your contents, make you pay for contacting your friends, or reselling your and making money off your work while you earn nothing for it.
+As a blogger you can use social media to drive traffic to your blog or not, but at least nobody can take away your content, make you pay for contacting your friends, or resell your and make money off your work while you earn nothing for it.

-Your blog is your focal point of your social media journeys.
+Your blog is your focal point of your social media activity.

 So implying that you already have a blog you should try to stick to the following 10 habits of highly efficient social media power users:

 - Use social media in the morning, during breaks or at the evening.
-When you're not able to work yet or already social media will allow you to spend the time somewhat productively and actively anyways.
-Of course do not spend all your free time doing that.
+When you’re not able to work yet or already social media will allow you to spend the time somewhat productively despite fatigue.
+Of course do not spend all your free time using it and do not waste your best working hours.

-- Do not read daily newspapers or direct news sources, let the social media users filter the important stuff for you, this way you spare time in fact.
-Check only websites you really can't live without directly.
+- Do not read daily newspapers or direct news sources, let the “wisdom of crowds” of social media users filter the important stuff for you, this way you spare time in fact.
+Check only websites you really can’t live without directly.

-- Use a RSS Reader like Netvibes and only read the headlines relevant in a given moment.
+- Use a feed reader like Feedly or Netvibes and only read the headlines relevant in a given moment.
 For instance on Netvibes I have a tab for SEO blogs and another for green blogs.
-I only read the green blogs when I'm done with my work.
+I only read the green blogs when I’m done with my work.

 - Socialize with your friends on several platforms.
 This way no company can take away your social capital or sell it back to you once they leave beta, their share plummets or the company is swallowed by another less scrupulous one.

-- Never actively search for content you could submit to social media, submit stuff that you read and like anyways.
+- Never actively search for content you could share on social media, submit stuff that you read and like anyway.

-- Submit stuff that is popular on one platform to another if you think it might be suitable for this audience as well.
+- Share things that are popular on one platform to another if you think it might be suitable for this audience as well.

-- Concentrate on only a few of your favorite social media sites.
+- Focus on only a few of your favorite social media sites.
 Use not the most popular ones but those which have the most benefit to you personally either by suiting your interests best or having a positive impact on your online presence not necessarily via traffic only.
-For instance Sphinn is less important for direct traffic but very good for my reputation.
-Also Mixx is not for traffic but I established my own SEO 2.0 sub-community (group) there with my peers.
+For instance Inbound.org is less important for referral traffic but very good for my reputation.
+Also Google+ is negligible for traffic but I established many relationships there with my peers.

-- If you want to get traffic via social media use them like Domino: For instance I just need to submit a story to Sphinn in oder to get stumbled and then mixxed and back again.
+- In case you want to get traffic via social media use them like Domino: for instance in the best case I just need to share a story on Google+ in order to get it tweeted by others or submitted to Inbound.org

 - Do not submit your own stories at social media communities unless they really condone it and you are a well known and/or respected community member there.

-- Do submit stuff of your favorite bloggers and peers.
+- Do share stuff of your favorite bloggers and peers.
 Link them in your blog posts and befriend them where it does make sense.
-For instance befriending people on SU does only make sense if you want their reviews served on your SU page and it might cost you the traffic if after a while only your friends stumble you.
-Sphinn has only a rudimentary friends feature.
-While at Mixx, at Pownce and at BlogCatalog befriending people has only a few drawbacks it has major benefits and is really one of the main pillars of each of the sites.
+For instance befriending people on Twitter or Google+ does only make sense in case you want their content served in your personal stream.
+They are also able to send you messages.
+This can get annoying.
+Inbound.org has only a rudimentary follow feature in contrast but you can befriend the people on other sites.

 Social media participation is not a one night stand, it’s a stable relationship.